 A second unrelated Story of Stuff study examined 19 bottled water brands in the US, also found plastic microfibres were widespread.
 (4) Plastic is in all human stools.
 9 different plastics have been found in all human stools tested posing a threat to Public Health.
 (5-7)

-Drinking Water is Anything But
+Drinking Water is anything But

-Drinking water is a social determinant to disease, a powerful determinant of health & also promotes socioeconomic development, (8) yet the Public Health System is failing to protect the public with poor drinking water quality the greatest threat to public health.
+Drinking water is a social determinant to disease, a powerful determinant of health and also promotes socioeconomic development, (8) yet the Public Health System is failing to protect the public with poor drinking water quality the greatest threat to public health.
 Irish Water have consecutively failed year after year to meet safety standards for bromate, nickel, nitrite, copper, pesticides, arsenic, fluoride, lead and trihalomethanes (THM), (9-11) thus by definition, Irish tap water poses a public health risk.
 Regardless of whether you have been convinced that fluoride is the best thing since sliced bread, the hexafluorosilicic acid (fluoride) in our water exceeds safety standards hence by definition poses a risk to Public Health.
 1.3 million people in Ireland are drinking unsafe water!
-(10) Other risks in Irish drinking water include e-coli & cryptosporidium, (12) radon (13) superbugs (14) and plastic.
+(10) Other risks in Irish drinking water include e-coli and cryptosporidium, (12) radon (13) superbugs (14) and plastic.
 (15)

 • Chemicals: Chlorine, Fluoride, Pesticides, THM’s, Phenols, Petrochemicals, etc